johnshew/NagbotOnGraph/notes.md

 # Work Items

-* P0 - api/v1.0/tasks/id - returns json for task
+* P0 - api/v1.0/tasks/id - returns json for task - done

-* P0 - Send a Nag with a url like nagbot.shew.net/nag?randomcode or nagbot.shew.net/nag/id where id is the Outlook Task id.
+* P0 - Send a Nag with a url to nagbot.shew.net/nag/id where id is the Outlook Task id.

 * P0 - Consider expiring these after say a day.
 But if you are logged in - which you would be on your phone - then no big deal.
 Need to decide.
 Maybe id is simplist.

+* P1 - Host in the cloud.

-* P1 - Have a way to mark requests as Naggable - for now use Category.
+* P2 - Have a way show all tasks to mark requests as Naggable - for now use Category.

-* P1 - Nag Policy - use a "versioned json object".
+* P2 - Nag Policy - use a "versioned json object".
 Start with NagPreference: { nagType: "simple"; timeZoneRelative?: true /* assumes false */ } which is a nag once a week until one week then daily in the morning at 10 am (initially then using preference) then on the day of hourly starting at 10 am (initially)

 # Interesting

 * <https://stackoverflow.com/questions/39753969/unable-to-filter-messages-by-recipient-in-microsoft-graph-api-one-or-more-inval>

 * <https://docs.microsoft.com/en-us/previous-versions/office/office-365-api/api/version-2.0/complex-types-for-mail-contacts-calendar#MessageResource>

+# Futures

+* UX.
+Need one.
+Wonder about resurrecting the React Office work.
+* UX and data model.
+Would be nice to have auto-updating local data - Graph delta queries?
+Simplest in the short term is just to get JSON data structures every time.
+* Easy signin.
+With the new URL approach pretty easy to create a URL with a short temp user key along with a shortened URL to signin and connect it.
+Later could also send a QR code so no typing required on a mobile phone.
+The mobile device is likely logged in or has password stored.

 # Extensions